-Following are the “Ask Diamond Jim” columns posted to the website as of 07-22-2018
+Following are the “Ask Diamond Jim” columns posted to the website as of 01-20-2019

 So how do you make your proposal turn out flawlessly?
 We have plenty of tried-and-true tips to help you, but overall, it all comes down to just one thing: effort.
 Putting in real effort, thought and love into your proposal makes all the difference.
 Remember, your proposal doesn't have to change the world.
 It just has to show your partner that they mean the world to you.